 In the previous blog, I discussed my Mexico-LeBaron extended-family’s narcissistic personality disorder; i.e., megalomania—their claim they were the number-one family in the world; even stood as God to the people.

-Adding to this personality disorder, they exhibited a superiority-inferiority complex: harbored hidden feelings others were better than and better off than they.
+Adding to this personality disorder, they exhibited a superiority-inferiority complex; that is, they harbored hidden feelings that others were better than and better off than they.
 So projected their faults, persecution, and problems onto others and the devil.
 On the whole, however, they mostly felt grateful for who and what they were and all they had—all God’s blessings.